Kalevala Day: From independence to the Continuation War

 After Finland's Declaration of Independence in 1917, nationalism surged, and there was renewed interest in Kalevala.
 Throughout the 1920s and 1930s, various organizations—including schools, youth associations, and local chapters of the Marthas, Lotta Svärd, and the White Guard—organized Kalevala Day celebrations across the country.
-Left-wing groups, however, typically did not observe Kalevala Day.
+Left-wing groups typically did not observe Kalevala Day.
 During this period, many celebrations featured right-wing themes, such as pan-Finnicism and aggressive Karelianism.
 However, there were also Kalevala celebrations that adopted a more humanistic and pacifist tone.

 The Kalevala Society (Kalevalaseura), officially founded in 1919, played a central role in organizing and promoting Kalevala Day celebrations from 1920 onward.
 It took responsibility for sending out programs for schools and cultural organizations, and for public education initiatives.
-In Helsinki, the society began hosting an academic and cultural gathering, attended by distinguished guests, featuring a program of speeches, music, and performances.
-The daytime ceremonies included a visit to the statue of Elias Lönnrot, which had been decorated for the occasion.
-The largest event of the era was the four-day 100th anniversary celebration of the Old Kalevala in 1935, organized by the Kalevala Society in collaboration with other associations and supported by the state.
+In Helsinki, the society began hosting an academic gathering featuring a program of speeches, music, and performances.
+The daytime ceremonies included a visit to the statue of Elias Lönnrot, which had been decorated with flowers for the occasion.
+The largest Kalevala event took place in 1935, marking the 100th anniversary of the Old Kalevala.
+The festivities lasted for four days and were organized by the Kalevala Society and other associations, with support from the state.